QUANELLE/PICARD_LAURE_P7/README.md

 ### Prerequisites

-You will need to have Node and npm installed locally on your machine.
+You will need to have Node, npm and yarn installed locally on your machine.

 ### Installation